Tennessee: Pigeon Forge, Winterfest 2014/2015 - Best Ever Family Vacation Fun.

 This year's Winterfest

-promises to be a blast.
+promises to be super cool.
 More than five million lights are used, and several displays including the celebration's signature snowflakes along the Parkway have been fitted with energy-saving LED bulbs.
-Bonus points:
+Bonus Points:

 The Pigeon Forge Fun Time Trolleys conduct a Winterfest Tour of Lights with hosts and hostesses onboard serving as guides.
 There will be music in the air and marvelous starry nights to be enjoyed.
 Find the perfect gift.